Danny Grossman

-Daniel (Danny) Grossman (born September 13, 1942) is a Canadian dancer, choreographer, and activist.
+Daniel Grossman (September 13, 1942 – July 29, 2023) was a Canadian dancer, choreographer, and activist.
 He created the Danny Grossman Dance Company which produced his political dances.

 Early life and dance career

-Grossman was born in San Francisco, California to a Polish-Hungarian Jewish father and an Irish Catholic mother.
+Daniel Grossman was born in San Francisco, California on September 13, 1942, to a Polish-Hungarian Jewish father and an Irish Catholic mother.
 When he was ten he walked his first picket line and remained politically active his whole life.

-He began folk dancing in grade school but by 1960 he was learning and performing modern dance with Gloria Unti.
+Grossman began folk dancing in grade school but by 1960 he was learning and performing modern dance with Gloria Unti.
 In 1963 Paul Taylor saw Grossman at a summer course at Connecticut College and invited him to join his dance company.
+Grossman performed under the stage name "Danny Williams".
 Grossman remained with the company for ten years.

 Move to Toronto

 In 1973 Grossman was invited to Toronto Dance Theatre as a guest artist and remained in Canada ever since.
-He joined the faculty of York University and choreographed a duet called Higher.
-This piece caused Grossman to create the Danny Grossman Dance Company.
+He joined the faculty of York University and choreographed his first piece, a duet called Higher, in 1975, and established the Danny Grossman Dance Company at York soon afterwards.

 Notable works

 In 1976 Grossman created his first political satire National Spirit, which was about American patriotism.
 In 1977 he created his first solo Curious Schools of Theatrical Dancing which was about a dancing clown in a circus ring.
-Also in 1977 he collaborated and danced with Judy Jarvis in Bella, a piece inspired by Giacomo Puccini's music and Marc Chagall's paintings of lovers.
+Also in 1977 he collaborated and danced with Judy Jarvis in Bella, a piece inspired by Giacomo Puccini's music and Marc Chagall's paintings of lovers, with production design by Mary Kerr.

 In 1981 Grossman premiered Endangered Species at the New York Space and City Centre.
 The piece was set in a post-apocalyptic world where the dancers fought against military oppression.